nickbrandt/GitLab/doc/administration/server_hooks.md

 ### Example custom error message

-This hook script written in Bash generates the following message in GitLab's UI:
+This hook script written in Bash generates the following message in the GitLab UI:

 ```shell
 #!/bin/sh